Velo: Accessing 3rd-Party Services with the Fetch API

 Working With API Keys

-2. Writing code that will extract the API key using the Secrets API and making the service call in a web method.
+- Writing code that will extract the API key using the Secrets API and making the service call in a backend web module.
 This avoids the security concerns, such as exposing API keys, that would arise if you tried to call the service from your client-side code.

-First, you create a function in a web method to call the weather service and retrieve the data:
+First, you create a function in a backend web module to call the weather service and retrieve the data:

 2